Arrest made in Human Trafficking Investigation,

 Police are concerned there may be more victims.

-Police would like to encourage all affected individuals to come forward and report Human Trafficking occurrences to police.
+Police would also urge anyone who has been a victim of Human Trafficking to come forward to police.
 We want to make sure that everyone has access to support services and an exit strategy, regardless of their decision to proceed criminally.

 Anyone with information is asked to contact police at 416-808-7474, Crime Stoppers anonymously at 416-222-TIPS (8477), online at www.222tips.com, online on our Facebook Leave a Tip page, or text TOR and your message to CRIMES (274637).
 Download the free Crime Stoppers Mobile App on iTunes or Google Play.